Trump's COVID diagnosis thrusts coronavirus pandemic back to forefront of White House race

 While Democratic presidential nominee Joe Biden heads to the crucial battleground state of Florida on Monday, President Trump is hospitalized at Walter Reed National Military Medical Center after being diagnosed with COVID-19.

-After months of mocking the former vice president for his light in-person campaign schedule amid the coronavirus pandemic and ridiculing him for "hiding in his basement” at his home in Delaware, it’s now Trump’s who is sidelined and forced to postpone events, with a month to go until Election Day on Nov.
+After months of mocking the former vice president for his light in-person campaign schedule amid the coronavirus pandemic and ridiculing him for "hiding in his basement” at his home in Delaware, it’s now Trump who is sidelined and forced to postpone events, with a month to go until Election Day on Nov.
 3, and with millions of Americans already casting absentee ballots or early voting at polling stations.

 LIVE UPDATES FROM FOX NEWS ON TRUMP'S HOSPITALIZATION FOR CORONAVIRUS